Blockninja174/Child-in-Traffic/README.md

 ## How to Play?
 ### Windows:
-Download the latest file for your OS from the [releases page](https://github.com/Blockninja174/Child-in-Traffic/releases).
+Download the latest .exe from the [releases page](https://github.com/Blockninja174/Child-in-Traffic/releases).

 ### Linux:
 Download the source code and run the Linux Version file.